Best CRM for Customer Service: 15 Tools Compared (2026)

 1. HubSpot CRM

-HubSpot CRM offers a free tier that includes contact management, deal tracking, and a ticketing system through its Service Hub.
-For customer service teams, the unified timeline shows every interaction a contact has had, from marketing emails to support tickets.
-The free plan is generous enough for small teams, and the Service Hub adds features like a knowledge base, customer feedback surveys, and conversation routing as you scale.
+HubSpot CRM has a free tier that includes contact management, deal tracking, and a ticketing system through its Service Hub.
+For customer service teams, the unified timeline shows every interaction a contact has had — marketing emails, sales calls, support tickets, the lot.
+The free plan covers most small teams.
+The Service Hub adds a knowledge base, customer feedback surveys, and conversation routing as you scale.

 Key Features: